Project objectives, the programme so far, upcoming and ongoing works.

 • Any vegetation clearance will be supervised by ecologists to ensure minimal environmental impact during works.

-• Griffiths, the council's contractor, will carry out the works.
+• Griffiths, the council's contractor, is carrying out the works.